DavidHornung/Machine_learning/README.md

 <p>
 </br>

 In the first colab "Models ask by the faculty" we do no data cleaning and keep the sentence has they are.
-We use spacy in order to tokenize our word and train the following models:
+We tokenize our word and train the following models:
 <p align="center">
 Linear Regression </br>
 <p>